Image of 17

 Bat 3 Gimbal turret with Sony HAD camera mounted.
 Optional IR camera fits inside same turret along with color video camera.

 Bat video imagery.
 Tractor-trailer from 1000 ft high.

 Bat video imagery.
 Intersection from 1000 ft high.
 1/4 mile range.

 Bat still photo imagery, 5” per pixel resolution from 1000 ft AGL.

 Bat still photo imagery geo-referenced and overlaid onto legacy aerial imagery data.

 MLB has recently developed technology that allows the conversion of off-the-shelf gasoline engines to run on diesel

 March 12, 2005 The MLB Bat is a small, unmanned aerial vehicle (UAV) that has capabilities typically found only in much larger and more expensive UAVs.
 The Bat is a complete UAV system that can operate autonomously, deliver high quality video imagery, and fits into two suitcase-sized containers.
 The aircraft operates autonomously, has a 6-hour duration, and telemetry range of up to 10 miles and can be launched from the roof of a car.
 Currently being evaluated to assist in protecting the soldiers traveling the dangerous dusty roads of Iraq, the Bat has many potential applications in peacetime operations too.

-« Back to The BAT 3 Unmanned Aerial Vehicle
+Read the full article: The BAT 3 Unmanned Aerial Vehicle

 Other Images from this Gallery